Douglas MacArthur: 1948 presidential election

-Without a peace treaty, MacArthur decided not to resign while at the same time writing letters to Wood saying he would be more than happy to accept the Republican nomination if it were offered to him.
-In late 1947 and early 1948, MacArthur received several Republican grandees in Tokyo.
-On 9 March 1948 MacArthur issued a press statement declaring his interest in being the Republican nominee for president, saying he would be honored if the Republican Party were to nominate him, but would not resign from the Army to campaign for the presidency.
+Without a peace treaty, MacArthur decided not to resign while at the same time writing letters to Wood saying he would be happy to accept the Republican nomination if it were offered.
+On 9 March 1948, he issued a press statement declaring his interest in being the Republican nominee, but stated he would not resign from the Army to campaign.
 The press statement had been forced by Wood, who told MacArthur that it was impossible to campaign for a man who was not officially running for president, and that MacArthur could either declare his candidacy or see Wood cease campaigning for him.
-MacArthur's supporters made a major effort to win the Wisconsin Republican primary held on 6 April 1948.
-MacArthur's refusal to campaign badly hurt his chances and it was won to everybody's surprise by Harold Stassen.
-The defeat in Wisconsin followed by defeat in Nebraska effectively ended MacArthur's chances of winning the Republican nomination, but MacArthur refused to withdraw his name until the 1948 Republican National Convention, at which Governor Thomas Dewey of New York was nominated.
+MacArthur's supporters made a major effort to win the Wisconsin primary, but MacArthur's refusal to campaign badly hurt his chances.
+Defeats in Wisconsin and Nebraska effectively ended MacArthur's chances of winning the Republican nomination, but he refused to withdraw until the 1948 Republican National Convention, at which Thomas Dewey was nominated.

 Korean War

 South to the Naktong, North to the Yalu

 MacArthur confers with Lieutenant General Walton Walker (right) and other soldiers of the Eighth Army in July 1950.

 On 25 June 1950, North Korea invaded South Korea, starting the Korean War.
-The United Nations Security Council passed in quick succession Resolution 82, Resolution 83, Resolution 84 and Resolution 85 which authorized a United Nations Command (UNC) force to assist South Korea.
-The UN empowered the American government to select a commander, and the Joint Chiefs of Staff unanimously recommended MacArthur.
-He therefore became commander-in-chief of the UNC, while remaining SCAP in Japan and Commander-in-Chief, Far East.
+The United Nations Security Council authorized a United Nations Command (UNC) force to assist South Korea.
+The UN empowered the American government to select a UNC commander, and the Joint Chiefs of Staff unanimously recommended MacArthur.
 All South Korean forces were placed under his command.
 As they retreated before the North Korean onslaught, MacArthur received permission to commit U.S. ground forces.
 All the first units to arrive could do was trade men and ground for time, falling back to the Pusan Perimeter.
 By the end of August, the crisis subsided.
 North Korean attacks on the perimeter had tapered off.
-While the North Korean force numbered 88,000 troops, Lieutenant General Walton Walker's Eighth Army now numbered 180,000, and he had more tanks and artillery pieces.
+While the North Korean force numbered 88,000 troops, Lieutenant General Walton Walker's Eighth Army now numbered 180,000, and he had more tanks and artillery.

+In September, despite lingering concerns from superiors, MacArthur's soldiers and Marines made a successful landing at Inchon, deep behind North Korean lines.
+Launched with naval and air support, the landing recaptured Seoul and forced the North Koreans to retreat northward in disarray.
+Visiting the battlefield on 17 September, MacArthur surveyed six tanks that had been knocked out by Marines, ignoring sniper fire around him, except to note that the North Korean marksmen were poorly trained.